satyakrishna162001/career-portal/README.md

 python db.py your_email@example.com
  your_password

-Use these credentials to log in from the admin panel.
+--------Use these credentials to log in from the admin panel.

 --Frontend Setup: